whleucka/hyper/docs/MODELS.md

 Models play a vital role in managing database interactions and organizing data-related logic in your Nebula PHP application.
 This documentation provides you with the necessary information to create, use, and interact with models effectively.

-For more advanced model techniques and integrations, please consult the official Nebula documentation.
+For more advanced model techniques and integrations, please consult the <s>official Nebula documentation</s>.

 Feel free to reach out if you have any questions or need further assistance!